CraftAcademyLabs/ca_course_v2/code_challenges/atm_client/material/05_the_atm_speaks.md

 Feel free to add your own messages to give it your own unique feel.
 My ATM is apparently polite, but quite money-grubbing..

-These tests will, as usual, go flashing red in Cypress, but for a developer this is an encouraging thing - because then we have a problem to solve!
+These tests will, as usual, go flashing red in Cypress, but for a developer, this is an encouraging thing - because then we have a problem to solve!

 ## It speaks!
 And solve it, we shall.
 Let's start by making the `message` a dynamic entity by storing its value in a state and setting the default value to our desired welcome message: